 Working principle of Solar Charge Controller:

 A charge controller has a basic operation of sensing and switching the electrical connection between the solar panel, battery, and load.
-Although this mechanism differs from controller to controller (we’ll discuss this later) but you can say this is some kind of switch-like relay switch.
+Although this mechanism differs from controller to controller (we’ll discuss this later) you can say this is some kind of switch-like relay switch.
 There is a switch between the solar panel and the battery and another switch between the battery and to load.
 Besides, it senses the battery voltage and panel presence.
 That’s it in a very simple way.
 Check this block diagram of the Solar Charge Controller circuit.

 Solar Charge Controller circuit

-So how the charge controller works?
+So how does the charge controller work?

 First of all, the controller senses the battery condition.
 If it needs to be charged, it turns on the switch between the solar panel and the battery.
 Afterward, if the battery is fully charged the controller turns this charging switch (between solar panel and battery) off.
 Besides, the controller keeps the switch (between the battery and load) on and if the battery is discharged below a certain level, it turns this load switch off.
 This is how the charge controller works.